SudoMakeMeASandwichDE/unipkg/README.md

 ## Installation

-1. Clone the repository or download the source code.
+1. ensure you have at least Python version 3.10 installed on your Linux system
-2. Ensure you have Python 3.10 installed on your Linux system.
+2. clone the repository or download the source code
-3. Open a terminal in the project folder and run `pip install .`.
+3. open a terminal in the project folder and run `pip install .`

 ## Usage